Special Educational Needs and Disabilities (SEND) email: firstname.lastname@example.org

-In the first instance, School Transport will explore whether a parent or carer will provide transport and be remunerated for their fuel costs, if the student is eligible.Young adult learners (aged 19 to 25) subject to an education, health and care plan
+In the first instance, School Transport will explore whether a parent or carer will provide transport and be remunerated for their fuel costs.Young adult learners (aged 19 to 25) subject to an education, health and care plan

 Free transport will be provided to a young adult learner (not being a person of sixth form age) where the local authority has secured the provision of education or training and the provision of boarding accommodation for an adult learner aged under 25 and they are subject to an EHC plan and it is considered necessary to facilitate that person’s attendance at the place of education or training.

 Information about transport provision for other young adults can be obtained from the Adult Social Services website.

 The participation in education and training by those over compulsory school age (but under 19 and those aged 19 – 25 with an EHC plan) is encouraged, but young adult learners should expect to meet the cost of travel between home and the provider at which they are receiving education or training (except in the circumstances as above).

 To apply for school transport please complete an application form.School Transport Appeals

 If an application for free transport and assistance is declined, you can Appeal